Minneapolis protesters demand end to 'no-knock' warrants

 Amir Locke: Protesters demand end to 'no-knock' warrants

-Protesters in Minneapolis are demanding justice after a no-knock warrant resulted in the death of Amir Locke during a police raid.
+Protesters in Minneapolis are demanding justice after a no-knock warrant resulted in the death of a 22-year-old man during a police raid.

 Bodycam shows police entered the apartment and fired three shots in a matter of seconds.
-Locke, 22, was not the target of the warrant and was armed with a gun for which he had a permit.
+Amir Locke was not the target of the warrant and was armed with a gun for which he had a permit.

 Police later arrested Locke's cousin in connection with the homicide investigation for which the warrant was issued.